sCrypt-Inc/specification/docs/functions.rst

 User-Defined Functions
 ======================
-Scrypt enables developers to define their own functions as examplified below:
+sCrypt enables developers to define their own functions as examplified below:

 .. code-block:: solidity